ModaleSiemens/collection/README.md

 # collection
 Fancy wrapper around a dynamic *byte* array.
-Can be overloaded to work with files, sockets etc.
+Can be overloaded to work with files, sockets, etc.